 It’s not difficult to spend a few hours at Pulpit Rock to take in the panoramic views of the valley and mountain tops on the other side.

-And without the big crowds, there is more opportunity to make some really beautiful photos, especially at sunset or sunrise.
+And without the big crowds, there is more opportunity to really take in the views, and also to practise those photography skills, especially at sunset or sunrise.

 Pulpit Rock Track